microsoft/Windows-iotcore-samples/Samples/EdgeModules/SerialIOPorts/CS/README.md

 ## Verify

 Using the Azure IoT Edge extension for Visual Studio Code, you can select your device and choose "Start Monitoring D2C Message".
-You should see this:
+You should see the following.

 ```
 [IoTHubMonitor] [4:04:43 PM] Message received from [{ACR_NAME}/serialioports]: